Leaves of Absence

 Students on approved parental leave will receive a four-quarter extension of future TGS milestone deadlines (qualifying exam, prospectus, degree deadline).
 Programs must extend future, program-specific deadlines by the same length.
 Students, Directors of Graduate Studies (DGSes) and advisers are expected to discuss a timeline for meeting requirements well in advance of the start of the leave period.

 Students must begin the leave period within the first 90 days of the birth or adoption, or prior to the birth/adoption if medically necessary.
 The period of leave applies to calendar weeks.
-If a parental leave overlaps with an academic break, the break period will still count toward the 12-week period of leave.
+If a parental leave overlaps with an academic break, the break period will still count toward the continuous 12-week period of leave.

 Students using a parental leave for all or most of a quarter will not enroll for that quarter and will be placed in "leave" status.
 Students who are enrolled in classes as of the start date of a parental leave must work with their instructors to determine whether incomplete grades are possible and to arrange a timeline for completion of coursework upon return from the leave period.
 If a student anticipates taking parental leave for a partial quarter, it is recommended that the student not enroll in coursework for that quarter.
 Students should consult TGS Student Services to determine whether registration in a quarter surrounding a parental leave is appropriate and if so, the exact registration status.